 The reasons why we choose to climb are sometimes hard to fathom.
 As we were reminded in Part 1 the urge to spend time in the mountains can often come from a need to cope with the difficulties of day-to-day life.
-Whilst this time can provide respite and help heal wounds, there is the potential for mountains to be nothing more than a distraction and in some cases lead to a path of unhealthy risk taking behavior.
+Whilst this can provide respite and help heal wounds, there is the potential for mountains to be a distraction and in some cases lead to unhealthy risk taking behavior.
 These thoughts were never too far from me as I read Crazy Sorrow by Grant Farquhar.
 Subtitled “The Life And Death Of Alan Mullin” the book pulls together the subject’s own writings and those of the wider climbing community in an attempt to understand the suicide of one of the country’s leading winter climbers at the age of just 34.
 Despite being abused in childhood and suffering the disappointment of injury and a medical discharge from the army, Alan was able to climb at the very highest winter grades within a couple of years of soloing his first grade 1 gully.
 The journey, carefully described in the book, picks out many of the factors that motivated Alan and the impact of his actions on those around him.

 Alan Mullin (Photo: Ian Parnell)